AppFolio accounting: Best practices for 200+ door PM companies

 3. Separate bank feeds by account purpose.
 Ensure that each operating, trust, and security deposit account has a distinct bank feed connection.
 Commingled feeds make it harder to verify trust fund segregation and slow down reconciliation by mixing transaction types.

-One of the most underutilized features in AppFolio is the bill approval workflow.
+The bill approval workflow.
+Most firms still route vendor invoices through email chains, losing the audit trail and creating the bottleneck where invoices sit in inboxes while payment deadlines pass.
+One of the most underused features in AppFolio is the bill approval workflow.
 Many PM firms still route vendor invoices through email, with property managers forwarding PDFs and owners replying "approved" in message threads that nobody can find three months later.

 1. Route all vendor bills through AppFolio's approval system.
 When invoices enter the system and route to the appropriate approver within the platform, you get a timestamped audit trail, automatic notifications, and a clear record of who approved what.
 This eliminates the most common AP bottleneck: invoices sitting in someone's inbox while payment deadlines pass.